SteveBarnett/Speaker-Workshop/deck.md

 ## Your timing ⏱

-^ We tend to run really short or really long
+^ We either tend to run really short or really long Getting a better sense of our timing also helps with pace.
+You don't want to be racing along, or umming and ahing with looong pauses
+Practicing a few times while timing yourself is super valuable

 ---